 The drawback of contact lenses:

-If your job involves sitting in front of a computer for longer, contact lenses may contribute to dry and irritate eyes from digital strain.
+- Computer vision syndrome: If your job involves sitting in front of a computer for longer, contact lenses may contribute to dry and irritating eyes from digital strain.

 The drawback of glasses:

-People with high prescription needs frames with thick edges and glasses, making their eyes look highly magnified or minified under the eye.
+- Unappealing thick lenses: People with high prescription need frames with thick edges and glasses, making their eyes look highly magnified or minified under the eye.
 This makes the eyeglass wearer feel less confident with glasses.

 |Placement from eye||Worn right on eye lens to provide more natural vision||Placed at a distance from the eye lens that may result in image distortion sometime|